pympress/pympress.github.io/_sources/README.md.txt

   ```latex
   \addtobeamertemplate{note page}{}{\thispdfpagelabel{notes:\insertframenumber}}
   ```
-- **Media support**: supports playing video, audio, and gif files embedded in (or linked from) the PDF file.
+- **Media support**: supports playing video, audio, and gif files embedded in (or linked from) the PDF file, with optional start/end times and looping.
 - **Highlight mode**: Allows one to draw freehand on the slide currently on screen.
 - **Go To Slide**: To jump to a selected slide without flashing through the whole presentation on the projector, press `G` or click the "current  slide" box.
   Using `J` or clicking the slide label will allow you to navigate slide labels instead of page numbers, useful e.g. for multi-page slides from beamer `\pause`.